paceaux/selector-finder/README.md

 - Node LTS (as of September 2023, Node 18.16.0)

+#### Some possible Puppeteer setup for Mac Users

-- If you want to use the `-d` or `-c` (`--isSpa` and `--takeScreenshots` options), this requires Puppeteer which in turn requires Chromium.
+If you want to use the `-d` or `-c` (`--isSpa` and `--takeScreenshots` ) options, this requires Puppeteer which in turn requires Chromium.

-- If running this on a Mac, be sure you install chromium without a quarantine flag: `brew install chromium --no-quarantine`
+You may (or may not) need `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true` and `PUPPETEER_EXECUTABLE_PATH` environment variables set.
+They were necessary for older versions of Puppeteer and seem to be unnecessary for new ones.

+If you're having issues, run `printenv` in your terminal to see if those variables are set.
+If they are, you may need to unset them with `unset PUPPETEER_SKIP_CHROMIUM_DOWNLOAD` and `unset PUPPETEER_EXECUTABLE_PATH`.
+Then `source ~/.bashrc` or `source ~/.zshrc` to be sure, and run `printenv` once again.

+But if they aren't set, you may need to do this.

+After you play with those variables, reinstall this package.

 ### Running on-demand